 This Form 10-Q includes "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), with respect to our financial condition, results of operations and business and our expectations or beliefs concerning future events.
 The forward-looking statements include, in particular, statements about our plans, strategies and prospects under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations".
-You can identify forward-looking statements because they contain words such as "believes," "expects," "may," "will," "should," "could," "could," "seeks," "approximately," "intends," "plans," "estimates," "outlook," or "anticipates" or similar expressions that relate to our strategy, plans or intentions.
+You can identify forward-looking statements because they contain words such as "believes," "expects," "may," "will," "should," "would," "could," "seeks," "approximately," "intends," "plans," "estimates," "outlook," or "anticipates" or similar expressions that relate to our strategy, plans or intentions.
 All statements we make relating to our estimated and projected earnings, margins, costs, expenditures, cash flows, growth rates and financial results or to our expectations regarding future industry trends are forward-looking statements.
-In addition, we, through our senior management, from time to time make forward-looking statements are subject to risks and uncertainties that may change at any time, and, therefore, our actual results may differ materially from those that we expected.
-We derive many of our forward-looking statements from our operating budgets and forecasts, which are based upon many detailed assumptions.
+In addition, we, through our senior management, from time to time make forward-looking public statements concerning our expected future operations and performance and other developments.
+These forward-looking statements are subject to risks and uncertainties that may change at any time, and, therefore, our actual results may differ materially from those that we expected.
+We derive many of our forwardlooking statements from our operating budgets and forecasts, which are based upon many detailed assumptions.
 While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and it is impossible for us to anticipate all factors that could affect our actual results.
 All forward-looking statements are based upon information available to us on the date of this Form 10-Q.